Quantum-Classical Correspondence of Non-Hermitian Symmetry Breaking

 \emph{Introduction.---}In the past decade, great research progress has been made in non-Hermitian physics~\cite{bender2007making,Ashida2020NHphysic,El2018np}.
 Different from the standard quantum mechanism in which the Hamiltonian of a closed system is represented by a Hermitian operator, non-Hermitian Hamiltonians can effectively describe various physical effects in open systems.
 Recently, numerous interesting non-Hermitian phenomena have been discovered, such as the non-Hermitian spectral phase transitions~\cite{Bender98prl,Guo2009prl,Ruter2010np,Regensburger2012Nature,Peng2014NP,LiangFeng2014science,ozdemir2019parity,feng2013nm,feng2017non,LonghiS2019prl1, LonghiS2019prl2,LeeTonyE2014prl,XuePeng2022prl,chenshu2019prb,Jazaeri2001PRE,chenshu2021prb}, novel physics associated with exceptional points~\cite{Miri2019science,Dembowski2004pre, Bergholtz2021rmp,chen2017exceptional}, the non-Hermitian skin effect~\cite{Wangzhong2018prl, Kunst2018prl,Yokomizo2019prl,Borgnia20prl,Okuma2020prl,Zhangkai2020prl} and the non-reciprocal phase transitions~\cite{fruchart21nat}, which not only deepen our understanding of the physical world but may also lead to interesting applications~\cite{Wiersig2014prl,Brandenbourger2019NC,Dong2019NE,WangZhong2021PRB,wangqiang2022Amplification,shao24prl,geng23prb}.
 These non-Hermitian effects are directly attributable to, or closely linked with, the properties of the non-Hermitian energy spectra and the corresponding eigenstates, which constitute the main focus of non-Hermitian physics.

 In contrast to the Hermitian Hamiltonian that ensures an entirely real energy spectrum, non-Hermitian systems exhibit richer spectral characteristics.
 For the most relevant class of non-Hermitian Hamiltonians that satisfy the condition of pseudo-Hermiticity~\cite{mostafazadeh2002pseudo,Ashida2020NHphysic}, their energy levels are either real or appear as complex conjugate pairs.
 A notable example is the parity-time ($\mathcal{PT}$) transition~\cite{Bender98prl}, where variation in model parameters can drive a real-to-complex spectral transition, accompanied by spontaneous symmetry breaking of the corresponding eigenstates.
 These non-Hermitian phenomena have been known for a long time with their validity grounded in mathematical theorems~\cite{wigner1960normal} and confirmed by experiments~\cite{Guo2009prl,Ruter2010np,Regensburger2012Nature,Peng2014NP,LiangFeng2014science,ozdemir2019parity}.
-However, unlike the spontaneous symmetry breaking in conventional phase transitions stabilized by the principle of lowest free energy, the non-Hermitian spectral transitions {and symmetry breaking} just take place naturally as the model parameters vary. {Whether a fundamental and universal mechanism exists governing these phenomena remains an open question.} Answering this question can not only enhance our comprehension of non-Hermitian phenomena but also provide practical insights for their control.
+However, unlike the spontaneous symmetry breaking in conventional phase transitions stabilized by the principle of lowest free energy, the non-Hermitian spectral transitions {and symmetry breaking} just take place naturally as the model parameters vary.
+Whether a fundamental and universal mechanism exists governing these phenomena at the level of individual states in both symmetric and symmetry-breaking phases remains an open question~{\cite{difference}}.
+Answering this question can not only enhance our comprehension of non-Hermitian phenomena but also provide practical insights for their {precise} control.